-Manjira River: Map and Origin
+Manjira River: Map, Origin and Tributaries

 The Manjira River, also known as Manjara or Manjeera, is a significant tributary of the Godavari River in India.
 It flows through the states of Maharashtra, Karnataka, and Telangana with a total length of approximately 724 km.
 Notably, it is in southern India and flows from west to east before merging with the Godavari River.